-The Master in Real Estate (MRE) 12-month degree program teaches individuals how to acquire or sharpen the traditional skills and knowledge required of every real estate professional while simultaneously exploring how well-designed real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
-Through a multidisciplinary curriculum of required and elective courses that concludes with a two-month off-campus practicum within a private or public real estate organization, students learn about finance, development, design, law, project and construction management, social and environmental imperatives, new technologies, politics, public-private partnerships, entrepreurship, negotiation, and other subjects essential to the practice of present and future real estate.
+The Master in Real Estate is a 12-month degree that teaches individuals how to acquire or sharpen traditional skills and knowledge required of every real estate professional while simultaneously understanding how well-designed real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
+Through a multidisciplinary curriculum of in-residence required and elective courses and a concluding two-month off-campus practicum within a private or public real estate organization, students learn about finance, development, asset management, design, planning, law, social and environmental considerations, project and construction management, new technologies including AI, politics, public-private partnerships, entrepreneurship, negotiation, leadership, and other skills and subjects essential to the practice of present and future real estate.

-The placement of the MRE degree within Harvard’s Design School and its Department of Urban Planning and Design reflects the reality that real estate is a physical object designed by many forces and hands.
-MRE students benefit from being part of one of the largest design schools in the world, with close to 200 faculty members and 900 graduate students.
-Its departments of urban planning and design, architecture, and landscape architecture are remarkable, world-renowned places of innovation and exploration about the built environment.
-The Department of Urban Planning and Design is particularly well-suited to host the MRE degree program.
-It has Harvard’s only endowed chair in real estate, the Michael D. Spear Professor in Real Estate Development, along with the Plimpton Chair in planning and urban economics.
-Leading scholars and practitioners teach courses about real estate and related subjects such as land use and environmental law, urban design and planning, housing, transportation, international development, healthy cities, new towns, and urban history, among many other subjects.
+The placement of the MRE degree within Harvard’s Graduate School of Design and its Department of Urban Planning and Design reflects the reality that real estate is a physical thing designed by many hands.
+MRE students significantly benefit from learning within one of the largest design schools in the world, with its 200 or so faculty members and over 1,000 graduate students and international presence.
+The Department of Urban Planning and Design is particularly well-suited to host the MRE degree program, with leading scholars and practitioners who teach courses about real estate and related subjects such as land use and environmental law, urban design and planning, housing, transportation, international development, healthy cities, and new towns, among many other subjects.

-Harvard is more than the GSD.
+Harvard is more than the Graduate School of Design.
 There are 12 additional graduate and professional schools, along with the College, that together weave a rich tapestry of relevant courses and resources.
 Like all Harvard students, MRE students enjoy cross-registration privileges that enable them to take eligible courses at the Harvard Business School, the Kennedy School, the Law School, the T.H.
 Chan School of Public Health, the John A. Paulson School of Engineering and Applied Sciences, the College, and other Harvard graduate schools.
-Students may also cross-register in eligible classes at MIT and Tufts Fletcher School.
+Students may also cross-register in eligible classes at MIT.

 MRE graduates are prepared to assume a wide variety of positions in private for-profit, private not-for-profit, and public entities engaged in real estate endeavors around the world.
 Typical employers include developers, asset managers, private equity firms, project and construction managers, community development corporations, family offices, affordable housing developers and managers, governments and quasi-public agencies, real estate advisory and consulting firms, and anchor institutions such as universities and medical institutions.
 Some MRE graduates choose to set off on their own entrepreneurial path.
 Others return to the organizations where they worked prior to matriculation, but with opportunities for promotion and new directions.
 After graduating, the range of employment categories is broad and has included: Acquisitions, Asset Management, Development, Planning and Design, Private Equity/Investment Banking, Real Estate Advisory, and Technology.